Safety orders, protection orders and barring orders in Ireland

 - Following or communicating with you or a dependent person

 A protection order is temporary and only effective until the court hearing for the application for a safety order (or barring order).
+It is sometimes called a 'temporary safety order' because it gives the same protection as a safety order but for a shorter time period.

 What is a barring order?